 That being said: if someone says they sport climb they normally mean lead climbing.
 The mental and psychical aspect of clipping into bolts up the route definitely adds a lot compared to top roping.

 Is Speed Climbing Sport Climbing?

-Not really, it’s basically it’s own thing separate to what most “climbers” are in to.
-Speed climbing on the same route like in the Olympics format is generally done for competition only and is more popular in Russia and ex-USSR countries.
+Not really, it’s basically its own thing separate from what most “climbers” are into.
+Speed climbing on the same route as in the Olympics format is generally done for competition only and is more popular in Russia and ex-USSR countries.

 When you think of sport climbing it’s generally single pitch routes.
 Trying hard and climbing at your absolute peak on sport routes is normally just about those 20-odd meters.